AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 Adhere to the following best practices to prevent some common issues and troubleshooting.

 * **Understand how the desktop app works**: Before starting to use the application, spend a few moments knowing how the app works.
-Know about linking between [!DNL Experience Manager] web interface and desktop, repository mapping, asset caching, saving locally and uploading in background.
+Know about linking between the [!DNL Experience Manager] web interface and the desktop, repository mapping, asset caching, saving locally and uploading in the background.
 See [how it works](release-notes.md#how-app-works).

 * **Avoid unsupported characters in folder names**: Do not use whitespaces and invalid characters when creating or uploading folders.
-See a list of characters at [Create folders in [!DNL Experience Manager Assets]](https://experienceleague.adobe.com/docs/experience-manager-65/assets/managing/manage-assets.html#creating-folders).
-Some [!DNL Experience Manager] use cases may be impacted by unsupported characters in the folder name.
+See a list of characters at [Create folders in [!DNL Adobe Experience Manager Assets]](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/assets/managing/manage-assets#creating-folders).
+Unsupported characters in the folder name may impact some [!DNL Experience Manager] use cases.

-* **Best practices to avoid conflicts**: To avoid potential conflicts when collaborating on multiple assets, see [avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).
+* **Best practices to avoid conflicts**: To avoid potential conflicts when collaborating on multiple assets, go to [avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).

-* **Use folder upload for large, hierarchical folders**: Instead of using the Assets web interface or other methods, use [!DNL Experience Manager] desktop app to upload large folders.
-The app uploads the assets in background with logging and monitoring.
+* **Use folder upload for large, hierarchical folders**: Instead of using the Assets web interface or other methods, use the [!DNL Experience Manager] desktop app to upload large folders.
+The app uploads the assets in the background with logging and monitoring.
 See [bulk upload assets](using.md#bulk-upload-assets).

-* **Use the latest version**: Use the latest app version and always check for compatibility before installing either a new app version or before upgrading to a newer [!DNL Experience Manager] version.
+* **Use the latest version**: Use the latest app version.
+Always check for compatibility before installing either a new app version or before upgrading to a newer [!DNL Experience Manager] version.
 See [release notes](release-notes.md).

 * **Use the same drive letter**: Use the same drive letter across an organization to map to the [!DNL Experience Manager] DAM.
 To see assets placed by other users, the paths must be the same.
 Using the same drive letter ensures a constant path to DAM assets.
 The assets remain placed and are not removed even if different drive letters are used by different users.

 * **Mind the network**: Network performance is critical to [!DNL Experience Manager] desktop app's performance.
-If you face slowed response to file transfers or bulk operations, turn off the features or apps that might cause lots of network traffic.
+If you face a slowed response to file transfers or bulk operations, turn off the features or apps that might cause lots of network traffic.

-* **Unsupported use cases for desktop app**: Do not use the app for Assets' migration (it needs planning and other tools); for heavy-duty DAM operations (like moving large folders, large uploads, finding files using advanced metadata searches); and as a sync client (design principles and usage patterns are different from in-sync clients like Microsoft OneDrive or Adobe Creative Cloud desktop sync).
+* **Unsupported use cases for desktop app**: Avoid using the app for asset migration, as it requires planning and additional tools.
+It is also not suitable for heavy-duty DAM operations, such as moving large folders, large uploads, or advanced metadata searches.
+Additionally, do not use it as a sync client, as its design principles and usage patterns differ from sync clients like Microsoft OneDrive or Adobe Creative Cloud desktop sync.

-* **Timeout**: Currently, desktop app does not have a configurable timeout value that disconnects the connection between [!DNL Experience Manager] server and desktop app after a fixed time interval.
+* **Time out**: Currently, the desktop app does not have a configurable timeout value that disconnects the connection between [!DNL Experience Manager] server and desktop app after a fixed time interval.
 When uploading large assets, if the connection gets timeout after a while, the app retries to upload the asset a few times by increasing the upload timeout.
 There is no recommended way to change the default timeout settings.

 ## How to troubleshoot {#troubleshooting-prep}

 To troubleshoot desktop app issues, be aware of the following information.
-Also, it prepares you to better convey the issues to Adobe Customer Support if you choose to seek support.
+Also, it prepares you to convey the issues better to Adobe Customer Support if you choose to seek support.

 ### Location of log files {#check-log-files-v2}

-[!DNL Experience Manager] desktop app stores its log files in the following locations depending on the operating system:
+The [!DNL Experience Manager] desktop app stores its log files in the following locations depending on the operating system:

 On Windows: `%LocalAppData%\Adobe\AssetsCompanion\Logs`